Skip Navigation Back to Top

 It can be hard to know what kind of support to give from a distance.
 When children are in distress, parents often have the urge to rush to their side as when there was a skinned knee at the playground.
 Some parents feel that children need to be tough and start facing life as adults.
 Whatever your impulse, accept it and take time to think about what would be best for your child at this point.
 Generally, it helps to provide a mix of support as well as recognition that your student is entering a new phase of life and is learning how to accept responsibility as an independent person.
 That said, being independent could also entail asking for, and receiving, help when needed.

 There are many on-campus resources available to Curry College students.
-Academic Success, Academic Advising, the Office of the Dean of Student Services, Residence Life & Housing, Public Safety as well as the Counseling Center and Health Services are just some of the services that are available on campus to assist your student with a variety of concerns.
+Academic Success, Academic Advising, the Office of the Dean of Student Services, Residence Life & Housing, Public Safety as well as the Counseling Center and Health Center are just some of the services that are available on campus to assist your student with a variety of concerns.

 The college years can be difficult as well as fun and rewarding.
 Academic stress, relationship issues, homesickness, and making mistakes are all a part of the experience of being in college and becoming an adult.
 It is important for your child to know that you understand that hard times are a part of life and that you want to help when times are tough.
 Explain that you know that your child will get through difficult times and that you will be there to provide support no matter how he/she/they are feeling.
 In addition, it can also be helpful to normalize that some stress is a normal part of life, whether it is performance anxiety with academics, meeting new friends, or adjusting to having a roommate for the first time.